 Set a goal to use one or more health-promoting practices or behaviors (e.g., being aware of your own feelings and the feelings of others, safe online behaviors, engaging in physical activity, limiting screen time) and track progress towards its achievement in order to maintain or improve mental and emotional well-being.
+[HPE; SE]

-Apply self-monitoring strategies to regulate emotions (e.g., breathing techniques, appropriate sleep, proper nutrition).
+Apply self-monitoring strategies, alone or with support, to regulate emotions (e.g., breathing techniques, appropriate sleep, proper nutrition) in varied settings.
+[HPE; SE]

-Identify personal stressors and demonstrate effective stress management techniques.
+Identify personal stressors and demonstrate effective stress management techniques, alone or with support.
+[HPE; SE]

-Consistently demonstrate behaviors to meet personal responsibilities and identify strategies to overcome barriers to meeting personal responsibilities.
+Demonstrate strategies and behaviors (which may include getting help) to help meet personal responsibilities and identify strategies to overcome barriers to meeting personal responsibilities.
+[HPE; SE]

 Identify strategies for planning, prioritizing, and managing time.
+[HE; SE]

-Demonstrate a growth mindset towards difficult situations in and out of school.
+Demonstrate strategies that support a growth mindset in and out of school.
+[HPE; SE]

-Physical Health and Hygiene [3.2.PH]
+Physical Health and Hygiene [5.2.PH]

 Describe the physical, social, and emotional changes that occur during puberty and adolescence, how the timing of puberty and adolescent development varies considerably, and the role of puberty in overall development.
+[HE]

+Recognize and respect that all bodies are different.
+[HPE]

 Explain a variety of health-promoting practices to manage the social, physical, and emotional changes associated with puberty and into adolescence.
+[HPE]

+Describe health-promoting behaviors during menstruation, including ways to maintain personal hygiene, cope with emotional changes, manage pain and identify when help or support is needed.
+[HE]

 Describe personal behaviors and strategies that promote health and/or avoid health risks (e.g., pedestrian safety, sun safety, protecting oneself from infectious diseases, adequate sleep, good nutrition, ergonomics, protective equipment, appropriate amounts of screen time, hearing protection, being physically active).
+[HPE]

 Discuss influences on and barriers to maintaining or enhancing physical health and hygiene.
+[PE]

 Set a goal related to personal health (e.g., tooth brushing, sleep, hydration, ergonomics, sun safety, limiting screen time, hearing protection, physical activity, wearing protective equipment), identify resources to assist in achieving it, and track progress toward its achievement.
+[HPE; SE]

-Personal Safety [3.2.PS]
+Personal Safety [5.2.PS]

 Describe ways to promote personal safety and reduce the risk of unintentional injuries in a variety of situations (e.g., at home, at school, during physical activity, around motor vehicles, around firearms, around water, fire prevention, during a fire, as a pedestrian).
+[HPE]

 Recognize aspects of the environment (e.g., whether or not crosswalks are clearly marked, presence of sidewalks, access to healthy foods, access to green space, levels of violence in a community) that can positively or negatively impact safety.
+[HPE]

 Explain safety precautions for playing outdoors in different kinds of weather.
+[HPE]

 Identify and demonstrate how to contact appropriate resources when someone is poisoned or injured and needs help (i.e., calling poison control and 9-1-1).
+[HPE]

-Apply strategies to be and stay safe when using the Internet and other digital technology, including addressing and preventing media overuse.
+Apply strategies to be and stay safe when using the Internet, and other digital technology, and social media, including addressing and preventing media overuse.
+[HE]

 Define and provide examples of behaviors that would be considered child abuse and neglect (including physical, emotional, and sexual abuse), and describe actions and behaviors to take if feeling threatened by either someone known or not known.
+[HE]

+Demonstrate the ability to set and maintain developmentally-appropriate boundaries (including physical, verbal, sexual, and emotional boundaries) and how to respond if those boundaries are violated.
+[HPE]

 Distinguish among safe, unsafe, and inappropriate touch and demonstrate strategies for getting help including how to tell a trusted adult if this happens.
+[HE]

-Demonstrate the use of assertive behavior, refusal skills, and actions intended for personal safety
+Demonstrate the use of assertive behavior, refusal skills, and actions intended for personal safety.
+[HPE; SE]